inspec/inspec/docs-chef-io/content/inspec/resources/podman_pod.md

 ### `create_command`

-The `create_command` property returns an array of commands used for creation of the pod.
+The `create_command` property returns an array of commands used to create the pod.

 ```ruby
   its("create_command") { should include "new:nginx-frontend" }